Share This Article

 Statistics on Father Involvement in the Lives of Their Children

-When it comes to fathers being active in their children’s lives, the data show that fathers who live with their children benefit more.
+When it comes to fathers being active in their children’s lives, the statistics on fatherhood show that fathers who live with their children benefit more.
 The data below are from a Pew Research analysis of the National Survey of Family Growth (NSFG) in the United States which surveyed over 13,000 people between 2006-2008; 6,139 were males.

 15. The data show that 93% of dads who live with their children said they talked to their children about things that happened in their children’s day several times a day.
 This is compared to 31% of fathers who do not live with their children.